Ingredients (makes about 10 servings):

 oil, then remove to a holding dish.
 Place the diced carrots and parsnips and the minced garlic in the same pan, season with salt and pepper, add ½ cup water, cover and cook for about 15 minutes.
 Adjust seasoning to taste, then transfer the steamed vegetables to large oiled baking dishes.
 Top with the raw onions and then the meat.

-By now the potatoes are done, so drain them through a colander, then return them to the pot, add the butter and pesto.
+so drain them through a colander, then return them to the pot, add the butter and pesto.
 Cover for a few minutes to let the butter melt, then mash with a potato masher until well mixed.
 Spoon and spread potatoes to almost completely cover the vegetables, leaving peaks and spikes that will eventually brown in the oven.
 Distribute the vegetable stock evenly among the dishes by pouring into the uncovered portion of the vegetables, then seal the cap with the final spoonful of potatoes.

 Place the casserole in a 350 F oven for 30-45 minutes.
 Remove and serve individual portions in bowls to prevent sauce from traveling around the plate.